 Yes.
 We have designed our experiences to cater for in-person or remote sessions.
 For the best experience, we recommend taking part all in-person or all remote using a digital calling tool.
 That said, running a hybrid experience still works fine, but can be a little more challenging during discussions.

 How many other participants should I invite?

-We recommend 6-9 other people to take the course with you.
+Our experiences are designed to allow 6-12 participants to take part in a synchronous experience.
 The maximum number of participants that are admitted in a single session is 12.
 They can be dispersed in other offices, at home, or in a meeting room together.